JuliaCloud/AWS.jl/sample/README.md

 For example : __ec2_instnum = 2__

+Specify the number of workers_per_instance to be launched.
+If set to 0, it is set to the number of cores for each instance.
+For example : __workers_per_instance = 8__

+Alternatively, you can just specify the total number of workers.
+This count is distributed across the instances weighted by the number of cores on each insatnce.
+For example : __ec2_num_workers = 50__

 Specify the Julia installed path on the public AMI provided by the Julia team.
 Change appropriately if you have your own AMI with a custom Julia installation